+'''

-name for basic is "subject_name\$"
+name for basic is "subject_name$"

+'''

-When you assign a name using the NAME FOR BASIC clause in a CDDL or CDO data definition, BASIC recognizes only this name when you refer to the field.
+When you assign a name using the NAME FOR BASIC clause in a CDDL or CDO data definition, VSI BASIC for OpenVMS recognizes only this name when you refer to the field.
 Note that when you use the NAME FOR BASIC clause, you can place dollar sign (\$) and percent sign (%) suffixes in your RECORD statement field names.

-The following example is a CDDL data definition containing the NAME FOR BASIC clause and the corresponding BASIC RECORD statement.
+The following example is a CDDL data definition containing the NAME FOR BASIC clause and the corresponding VSI BASIC for OpenVMS RECORD statement.